-\$ 1,040 per month X number of eligible full-time equivalent (FTE) employees -------------------- --- ---
+\$ 1,040 per month Х # of eligible FTE employees -------------------- --- -----------------------------

 - 1. This living allowance is only provided to the following school jurisdictions who have employees that live and work in the vicinity of Fort McMurray: - Fort McMurray Public School District No. 2833; - Fort McMurray Roman Catholic Separate School District No. 32; - Greater North Central Francophone Education Region No. 2 (Centre Communautaire Scolaire Boréal only); - Northland School Division No. 61 (Fort McKay and Anzac Schools only) - 2.
 Eligible school jurisdictions must distribute the FMA funding to the eligible employees only.
-This funding may not be used for other purposes.

-Eligible school jurisdictions must provide eligible employee FTE information by submitting Form 09AE6.6 to the Director of School Finance by January 31 of the school year.
+This funding may not be used for other purposes. - 3.
+Eligible school jurisdictions must provide eligible employee FTE information by submitting Form 10AE6.6 to the Director of School Finance by January 31 of the school year. - 4.
+Payment of this funding will be based on the previous year employee FTE information until Form 10AE6.6 is received when payments will then be revised for the current school year.

-- 4. Payment of this funding will be based on the previous year employee FTE information until Form 09AE6.6 is received when payments will then be revised for the current school year. - 5.
-Eligible school jurisdictions must include a letter from their auditor with the audited financial statements confirming the financial management of these funds. - 6.
-The amount of the monthly allowance will be set annually by Treasury Board at the beginning of the fiscal year and is subject to change (i.e. it may be increased, decreased or discontinued) based on the housing cost differential in the Fort McMurray area.
+- 5. Eligible school jurisdictions must include a letter from their auditor with the audited financial statements confirming the financial management of these funds. - The amount of the monthly allowance will be set annually by Treasury Board at the beginning of the fiscal year and is subject to change (i.e. it may be increased, decreased or discontinued) based on the housing cost differential in the Fort McMurray area.